THE TEAM

 ROAA ISMAIL

-is a Sudanese researcher and storyteller whose work explores culture, art, conflict, and governance.
-As co-founder of Dar Janoub, she curates underrepresented stories from Sudan and the Global South
+Sudanese researcher and storyteller exploring culture, art, conflict, and governance.
+As co-founder of Dar Janoub, she curates underrepresented stories from Sudan and beyond.

 SANNAD SHREEF

-is a Sudanese visual artist working primarily in painting and sculpture.
-He creates fabric-based dolls and embraces an intuitive process guided by brushwork and color, resulting in vibrant, evocative works
+Sudanese visual artist working in painting and sculpture.
+He creates fabric-based dolls and intuitive, colorful works full of emotion and vibrancy.

 SARA CRETA